pond alternatives and similar packages

 }

-Submitting groups of related tasks
+Submitting a group of tasks

 package main